jmservera/SynapseOpsDemo/DemoScript.md

 # Demo Script

-This is the steps usually taken for performing this demo.
+Find here the steps usually taken for performing this demo.

 ## Demo preparation